 Top image: Julie Sortland (25) from University of Bergen studies Ice Mechanics, Loads on Structures and Instrumentation at UNIS during the spring semester 2021.
-She will complete her bachelor degree in Climate-, atmosphere- and ocean fysics this summer.
-Photo: Private
+She will complete her bachelor degree in Climate-, atmosphere- and ocean physics this summer.
+Photo: Tomi Vainio

 Unique fieldwork, wild nature outside your doorstep and a vibrant, international study environment are some of the things that await you as a student at the University Center in Svalbard.

 Text: Maria Philippa Rossi

 “I have always been fascinated by nature and tried to understand it.
 In that sense, Svalbard is a very special place to study.
 The nature on Svalbard captivates most people, and it is a unique opportunity to combine theory and practice.”

 She explains that the Svalbard wilderness was an important factor when she chose to study in Longyearbyen, but the good study environment has come as a positive surprise.

 “UNIS has a warm and inclusive student environment with students from over 40 countries,” she says.

 A sanctuary during the pandemic

 Julie and some of her fellow students live in a place called Sjøskrenten, close to the university, where about 20 student live together on each floor.

 “We each have our own bedroom but share a kitchen.
 We are considered a cohort, and have social activities, cook together or watch movies.
 Although we have to deal with some restrictions, it has felt like a little sanctuary to be here in Longyearbyen during the pandemic.”